syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/WebKit/Avoiding-text-split-between-the-PDF-pages).

 ## Split image

 The WebKit HTML converter supports avoiding image split between the PDF pages when converting HTML to PDF.
 You can prevent the image split by disabling the ```SplitImages``` property available in the ```WebKitConverterSettings```.
 Refer to the following code snippet.